Is it Safe to Visit Santiago Chile? A Guide to Safety in Chile’s Capital

 Q: What are the main health risks in Santiago?

 The main health risks in Santiago are altitude sickness, heat exhaustion, and food and waterborne illnesses.
 To prevent these risks, make sure to acclimatize to the altitude, stay cool and hydrated during the summer months, and choose restaurants and food stalls that have a good reputation and serve cooked foods.
-(See Also: Is Reunion Safe to Visit?
+(See Also: Is It Safe To Visit Lahore?
 A Traveler’s Guide)

 Q: Are natural disasters common in Santiago?